curif/AgeOfJoyQuartzDocumentation/content/Documents/Upgrade/Upgrade from 0.4 to 0.5.md

 Sharp quality increase in audio fidelity in most cores.
 Vulkan specific tweaks.
 #### Cabinets

+A new event system, combined with the introduction of physical parts, empowers [[Cabinet Artist]]s to create more dynamic and interactive environments.
+Artists can now define whether specific cabinet parts should respond to environmental factors like gravity or player interaction by marking them as "physical."
+When used with the new **AGEBasic** event system, this unlocks a wide range of creative possibilities, enabling cabinets to react to the player's actions or changes in the environment, resulting in more immersive experiences.

 Now it is possible to change the player position in reaction to some events.
 The typical use case is when the player inserts a coin and an *AGEBasic program* changes the player to look at the screen in an appropriate position.